aXon/openhab2/openhab2-conf.md

 	EBUSD_OPTS="--logfile=/var/log/ebusd.log --configpath=/etc/ebusd/ --scanconfig --port=8888 --mqtthost=0.0.0.0 --mqttport=1883 --mqttjson --mqtttopic=ebus/%circuit/%name"

-which sets up ebusd to send under the main topic ebus, connects to the local MQTT server on port 1883, and formats it all in JSON
+which sets up ebusd to send under the main topic ebus, connects to the local MQTT server on port 1883, and formats it all in JSON.

+The level of acces can be further increased, by adding %field in the mqtttopic

+	--mqtttopic=ebus/%circuit/%name/%field

 eBus openHAB Binding
 -----